 Find upstream or downstream features

-In a source-based network, upstream traces travel outward from a starting point until one or more subnetwork controllers are encountered.
-The features between the starting point and the subnetwork controllers are returned.
 If the starting point originates within a mesh, the entire mesh is included, as well as features upstream from the network protectors that delineate the mesh.
-In a sink-based network, the trace travels outward from a starting point away from subnetwork controllers.
 When a barrier or the end of a path (either no more features, or where another subnetwork begins) is reached, the trace stops.
 Features between the starting point and the barriers or end of a path are returned in the results.

 Configurations on the Trace tool can be used to modify an upstream or downstream trace.
-If you configure the trace to span multiple tiers, features from subnetworks in other tiers are returned (provided they are upstream/downstream).
-This is done by defining the Target Tier for a trace.
+If you configure the trace to span multiple tiers, features from subnetworks in other tiers are returned (provided they are upstream or downstream).
+This is done by defining the Target Tier parameter for a trace.

 See Find upstream and downstream features for more details.